alan-turing-institute/data-safe-haven/docs/roles/system_manager/security_checklist.md

 {{white_check_mark}} **Verify that:** connection fails
 ```

-#### Fail to connect to the internet from within a DSVM on the SRE network.
+#### Fail to connect to the internet from within a DSVM on the SRE network

 - Login as a user to a DSVM from within the SRE by using the web client.
 - Choose your favourite three websites and attempt to access the internet using a browser